Taylor Cadwallader

 Fast and mobile

-Can navigate tight spaces
+Can navigate tight space

-Uses a flash ability to illuminate areas and activate lamps
+Can illuminate areas and activate lamps

 Knight Form